Gatlinburg, Tennessee, USA town skyline in the Smoky Mountains.

 ·

-If you’re looking for places to stay in the Smoky Mountains for your next vacation but aren’t sure where to go, consider the best Smoky Mountain small towns in Tennessee and North Carolina for your next Smoky Mountain getaway.
+If you’re looking for places to stay in the Smoky Mountains for your next vacation but aren’t sure where to go, consider the best Smoky Mountain small towns for your next getaway.

-Most people know all about Gatlinburg, Pigeon Forge, and Sevierville in Tennessee, as well as Asheville in North Carolina.
+Most people know all about Gatlinburg, Pigeon Forge, and Sevierville.
 All of these Smoky Mountain towns are great to visit, but each of them can be quite crowded any time of the year.

 Gatlinburg, Tennessee